AbdullahFarooq0/Sentiment_Analysis/README.md

 - Predicts sentiments on new tweets and assigns ratings based on clustering.
 - Visualizes the elbow method to determine the optimal number of clusters.

+To Run This Code:

+- Download the given datasets
+- Run in any IDE with important libraries installed

+### NOTE:
+This project is free from copyright.
+Anyone can use this to enhance the training, testing, and accuracy of model.
+This model definitely needs enhancements.
+It is just a general approach provided in code form to this sentiment analysis subject.